AltraNade/HWM-Creation-scripts/README.md

 A new dmx file should be generated named "head_abs_cor.dmx" in the folder "cor_output".

+-- BLENDER ADJUSTMENTS --

 Import "head_abs_cor.dmx" into blender 4.5 and make adjustments to the new shape keys.

 Create a new script in blender and copy the text from the file "rename_shapekeys"

 Select the adjusted head mesh and run the script.
 All the hyphens "-" will be replaced by underscores "_" except for sliders with "SELECT-".
+(This will make the final pass in dmxedit convert the correctives to a relative state!)

 Export the adjusted head with the name "head_abs_cor_final.dmx"

+-- FINAL PASS --

 Place "head_abs_cor_final.dmx" into the folder "final_input".